Losing your job unexpectedly is never a fun experience, but it’s a real scenario that can happen to anyone.

 All of this is money just lying around your home.

-Pull things out, take pictures of them, and start offering them on Craigslist or Facebook Marketplace.
+Pull things out, take pictures of them, and start offering them on Craigslist or Facebook Marketplace or Offer Up.

 Don’t try to make a million dollars, but offer things for a reasonably low price and you’ll get large portions of your house decluttered while gettings stacks of cash in return.